Monday, July 15, 2024

 I’ve been gone from where I used to live a long time, almost a quarter of a century.
 A moment in a book I was reading reminded me the other day I ought to try again to find out what happened to this one girl I used to know.
 We knew each other as kids and in high school, rubbed each other the wrong way frequently, but co-existed well all in all.

 Funny the little things that trigger memory.
-The book had an incident about a swimming pool, and she and I were in the same circles that when swimming when we were 10 or so.
+The book had an incident about a swimming pool, and she and I were in the same circles that went swimming when we were 10 or so.

 I had learned when her mother died that she had preceded her in death sometime before the internet documented obituaries as well as they do now, except maybe behind paywalls.